codelao/Access-seller-bot/README.md

 ## Installation
 ### macOS/Linux
+*Note:* you need to have Python3 and Git installed in your system before moving to the installation steps.
 1. Copy and paste this command into the Terminal:
 ```
 git clone https://github.com/codelao/Access-seller-bot.git && cd Access-seller-bot && bash configure.sh